GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

 referencing a subsequence of the byte sequence of the container as the value of the child which is an effective way of satisfying the requirements.

-This property is not the case for the DBus serialisation format.
-In many cases (for example, arrays) the encoding of a child value of a DBus message will change depending on the context in which that value appears.
+This property is not the case for the D-Bus serialisation format.
+In many cases (for example, arrays) the encoding of a child value of a D-Bus message will change depending on the context in which that value appears.
 As an example: in the case of an array of doubles, should the value immediately preceding the array end on an offset that is an even multiple of 8 then the array will contain 4 padding bytes that it would not contain